Loading...

 • Market research analyst

-You may also be able to target high-level roles in the C-Suite, like a chief marketing officer.
+You may also be able to target high-level roles in the c-suite, such as a chief marketing officer.
 Other graduates choose to pursue entrepreneurship, founding their own digital marketing agencies.

 MBA in Business Analytics